Choosing the best safari area

 (Experience: the Big 5, very close up.)

-Here the Big 5 are the attraction, from leopards to cheetah to hippo to elephants and virtually everything in between.
-South Africa’s jewel, this is a mixed woodland area, offering close-up viewing of all the species that we so love to see and photograph.
+Here there's every chance of seeing the Big 5, and very close up.
+From leopards to cheetah to hippo to elephants and virtually everything in between.
+South Africa’s jewel, this is a mixed woodland topography, offering truly close-up viewing of all the animals we so love to watch and photograph.
 Any iconic animal you may miss in other areas, well, you’ll be 95% assured of seeing it here.
 Game viewing is either in open-sided game drive vehicles or / and on foot.
 Choose a guided tour; you'll see so much more.
 You can come upon almost anything around the next curve in the road - and very often do.
-Game viewing is outstanding all year through.
-Lodges are sophisticated and modern, with all conveniences including (many of them) wifi.
-They are easy to reach and you'll get truly extraordinary photos on your game drives.
-This is the attraction of Kruger.
+Game viewing is outstanding all year through; winters are cool and summers warm.
+Lodges are sophisticated and modern, with all conveniences including wifi.
+Good roads and airports get you there easily.
 (Be aware: the nasty, callous practice of canned lion hunting is still legal in SA.
 Read about it here.
 So be sure to choose a safari lodge with no connections to canned lion hunting.)

 The Okavango Delta, Botswana